luigiselmi/docker-zookeeper/README.md

 distributed frameworks such as Apache Hbase, Apache Solr and Apache Kafka.

 ## standalone mode
-A docker image for [Zookeeper](https://zookeeper.apache.org/).
-ZooKeeper is a centralized naming and synchronization service used by some distributed applications such as Apache Kafka and Apache Solr.
-The image can be run alone or in a cluster.
-To build an image using the docker file, execute the following command
+A Docker file is available to build an image of Zookeeper from the binary file (version 3.6.2) to run in standalone mode.
+To build execute the following command

     $ docker build -t lgslm/zookeeper:v1.0.0 .